hack-money/Cover/README.md

 - Graph protocol: built a subgraph to index on-chain option activity and present to the front-end
 - ENS + IPFS: used to deploy and host the web app

+## Areas for improvement
+- Complete the `Buy Options` page of the UI: does not currently expose the various option variables (strike price, expiration date etc) and allow a user to adjust to their needs (ran out of time to add this to the UI)
+- Thoroughly benchmark premium pricing results
+- More accurately determine the volatility of the underlying asset + potentially find an on-chain dynamic source

-## Inspiration
+## Acknowledgements and references
 On-chain options are an exciting, evolving space with lots of innovation.
-We drew inspiration from various teams including Primitive Finance, Hegic and Opyn.
+In building the hack, we drew inspiration from several teams including Primitive Finance, Hegic, Opyn and for individual option markets we use a liquidity pool model similar to Hegic.